-- financial assets that are held for active trading (held for trading (HFT)).
+- financial assets that are held for active trading or held as part of a portfolio that is managed together with short-term profit or position taking (held for trading (HFT)).
 This classification includes all derivative financial assets, except those that are designated as hedging instruments in qualifying hedge relationships and are classified as FVTPL - financial assets in a business model whose objective is achieved by managing the financial assets on a fair value basis in order to realise gains and losses as opposed to a business model in which the objective is to collect contractual cash flows (FVTPL) - · financial assets that fail the SPPI test (FVTPL), and - financial assets that have been designated to be measured at fair value through profit or loss to eliminate or significantly reduce an accounting mismatch (DFVTPL).

 Equity financial assets that are not held for active trading are measured at FVTPL.
-Subsequent changes in fair value are recognised as investment income within other operating income and charges.
+Subsequent changes in fair value are recognised as investment income within net other operating income and charges.